 A multi-sensory and kinaesthetic approach to teaching is used as well as an emphasis on the use of games, rhymes and songs including ICT.

-Teachers use tools such as this to ensure the children can be challenged at school and feel comfortable to continue their learning at home.
+Duo Lingo is a particularly effective and highly recommended App which can be used both in school and at home.
+Tools such as this to ensure the children can be challenged at school and feel comfortable to continue their learning at home.